 Either domain name X domain name Y will be bought by the international start-up (but not both), but you do not know the exact probability.

 You are invited to two parties on the same night.
-One is likely to be the event of the year, while the other will just be an average party.
-Unfortunately, they are a 3-hours’ drive away from each other, so you cannot attend both.
+You have heard that the person you are interested is definitely attending one of them, but you don’t know which one.
+Unfortunately, the parties are three hours away from each other, so you cannot attend both.
 Which of the following situations do you hope is true?

-There is a 50% that a party X will be the amazing one and a 50% chance that party Y will be the amazing one.
+There is a 50% that the person will be at party X and a 50% chance that the person will be at party Y.

-Either party X or party Y will be amazing (but not both), but you do not know the exact probabilities
+The person will be at either party X or Y, but you do not know the exact probabilities

-You are running for election in your local government.
-You have never held elected office before, and you’re one and only competitor is the incumbent.
-You are awaiting a report from your campaign manager to advise you about the possibility of winning the election.
+You are running for election in your local government, coming to the end of a long hard campaign.
+You have scheduled a meeting with your campaign manager to talk about your prospects.
 Which of the following situations do you hope is true?

 There is a 50% chance that you will win the election, and a 50% chance that you will not.